UU-Human-Evolution/1MB438/Lab_1.md

 ##### Assessment of the practical session:

-Work alone or in pairs during this lab.
-As you progress, take notes of answers to the questions highlighted in red in the designated black boxes, or on a paper sheet.
-At the end of the lab, you should approach one of the teaching assistants present, and ask them to check your answers.
-They will discuss incorrect answers with you.
-Once the assistants have approved your answers, they will mark your attendance and the practical session is considered completed.
+Work with your group for this lab, you need to submit your answers to the quizz in Studium individually.
+If you have any question feel free to ask any of the TAs!

 ## Search for an accession number